mika-s/mika-s.github.io/_posts/2017-12-06-trajectory-generation-with-a-minimum-jerk-trajectory.markdown

 ---

-[Trajectory generators][stanford-handout-trajectory] are necessary in control systems when we want to move something smoothly from some intial position to another position.
+[Trajectory generators][stanford-handout-trajectory] are necessary in control systems when we want to move something smoothly from some initial position to another position.
 They are often very advanced and derived from first principles for a particular system.
 So I was searching the Internet for something that was fast and easy to implement and luckily enough I found the [minimum jerk trajectory][shadmehrlab-mjt].